 When these triggers are reduced or eliminated, the addict has a powerful incentive to stay clean and maintain this new lifestyle.
 It’s a powerful way to help someone struggling with addiction to get a new lease on life, and maintain those changes for many years to come.

+Mental illness has been closely related to opioid abuse.
+In fact, according to a study published in the journal Drug and Alcohol Dependence, over 50 percent of addicts studied also had some sort of mental health issue.
 Addicts may have developed their mental health issue as a result of the addiction, or they may have medicated their mental health problem with oxycodone and developed an addiction as a result.
 In either case, both the mental illness and the addiction must be addressed in order for the person to heal.
 In so-called Dual Diagnosis programs, people receive counseling for both conditions, and they may receive medications for both issues as well.
 For some people, this may be the first time their mental health has ever been addressed, and it can be remarkably helpful, allowing the addict to see how the two conditions intersect and how they both can be controlled.